 Golabki are also called Golumpki, Gwumpki, Golombki, Golabki, or Gluntkes.
 But they go by many other names in other Central European countries – our Czech and Slovak neighbors call them holubky, the Ukrainians call them holubtsi, the Hungarians call them töltött káposzta, the Russians call them golubtsy and the Turks and Germans call them sarma.

-Yes, absolutely.
+Yes, absolutely and it’s often on Polish Christmas Even tables, as this day you don’t eat meat.
 This recipe can be easily made vegetarian by replacing minced meat with lentils, grains, and soybeans.
 Some good choices are bulgur wheat, quinoa, kasha (roasted buckwheat), or brown rice.

 Alternatively, you can also add finely chopped mushrooms – whether it’s for the meat or veggie option.